superdesk/web-publisher/etc/docker/README.md

-# How to install Superdesk and Publisher with Docker
+# How to install Superdesk and Publisher using Docker

 This guide explains how to install a complete Superdesk digital publishing system made of Superdesk headless CMS (with the Publisher plugin) and the Publisher, using Docker.